23 Things to Know About Rock Guitarist Eric Clapton

 By the late 1980s, Clapton emerged from his drug haze and continued his career as a solo artist, which he has always seemed to be, never staying with any band for longer than a year or two.
 It seems Clapton is never satisfied with the same old thing, so he must keep moving on, as if he were a wandering bluesman in the Mississippi Delta (perhaps like Robert Johnson, Clapton’s favorite blues artist).

 Still, Eric Clapton carries on, riffing with the best musicians in the world of pop music.
 So let’s look into the details of Clapton’s livelihood and learn even more about him.
 Please keep in mind most of the material for this article comes from the book, Clapton: The Autobiography, published in 2007.

-Twenty-three Things to Know about Rock Guitarist Eric Clapton:
+23 Things to Know About Rock Guitarist Eric Clapton:

 1. Eric Clapton was a so-called illegitimate child.
 In 1945, Clapton’s mother, Patricia Clapton, gave birth to Eric and then left him with his grandparents.
 Later Patricia had another family with another man, though she would come and visit Eric, who, for many years, thought Patricia was his older sister.

 2. Like many other rock musicians such as John Lennon, Clapton attended art school, actually Kingston School of Art, where he did quite well until his love of playing the blues superseded his love of art.

 3. During Clapton’s early playing days, he would often break the number one string on his guitar and have to re-string it while the audience waited.
 Often the audience would break into a slow handclap, so one of Eric’s bandmates dubbed him “Slowhand,” a nickname that’s stuck ever since.